Johnhollack/medblocks/README.md

 MEDBLOCK-HEALTHCARE is a simple healthcare service web-app with the features such as patient registration, listing registered patients, and check json response data from fhir server in tree structure.

-This application is a pet project and open-sourced.
+This application is a pet project for medblocks.org.
 The docker image is available for public view at;

     https://hub.docker.com/r/johnolami/medblocks-healthcare/